alauddin3604/ezi2eat/README.md

 This is my first Final Year Project with my friends.
 This app is for ordering system at our cafeteria.

-This project is using Cordova Framework and the targetted platform is Android.
+This project is using Cordova Framework and the target platform is Android.